krrishkatyal/G7_Team13/README.md

 # Additional features
-Screen will turn green when you guessed the answer correctly and turn red when you have used all tries to guess the word.<br>
+Screen will turn green when you guessed the answer correctly and turn red when you have used all tries to guess the word.
-You will be provided with the hint too.<br>
+You will be provided with the hint too .
 Alphabets will be on the screen you just have to click them or type the words and when you have clicked or typed alphabet once it won't be shown to you again until the next game.

 # Versions